ebx/ebx-linkedin-sdk/README.md

 ## Getting in touch

 * **[GitHub Issues](https://github.com/ebx/ebx-linkedin-sdk/issues/new)**: If you have ideas, bugs, or problems with our library, just open a new issue.

+If you would like to get involved please follow the instructions [here](https://github.com/ebx/ebx-linkedin-sdk/tree/master/CONTRIBUTING.md)